Hotmoka/hotmoka/tutorial/Takamaka.md

 > We have chosen to allow a `long amount` in the `@Payable` method `play()` since
 > it is unlikely that users will want to invest huge quantities of money in this
 > game.
-This gives us now the opportunity to discuss why the computation of the
+This gives us the opportunity to discuss why the computation of the
 > previous bet has been written as
 > ```java
 > long previousBet = balance().subtract(BigInteger.valueOf(amount)).longValue()